 3. Dieting or Fasting

-It is not good to diet or fast when you are a breastfeeding mom, as this can deplete your bodily fluids.
+It is not good to diet or fast when breastfeeding, as this can deplete your bodily fluids.
 To prevent your body from dehydrating, eat nourishing foods and drink plenty of water.

 Here are the signs and symptoms of dehydration when you are breastfeeding: